cs1302uga/cs1302-hw7.6/README.md

      should return the main `ImageView` object to its default size.
 This can be accomplished by changing the size of the `ImageView` object to the same size as the `Image` object it displays.

-     * If either of the other buttons (i.e., for increasing / decreasing size) are disabled, then enable them.
+     * If either of the other buttons (i.e., for increasing/decreasing size) are disabled, then enable them.

    Recommendations:

-   * Instead of writing the increase / decrease size logic entirely in separate lambda expressions, write a `private` resize method that takes your fixed resize amount as a positive or negative `double` and simply have the lambdas for your event handlers call that method with the appropriate value.
+   * Instead of writing the increase/decrease size logic entirely in separate lambda expressions, write a `private` resize method that takes your fixed resize amount as a positive or negative `double` and simply have the lambdas for your event handlers call that method with the appropriate value.
 For example: